HadesArchitect/HadesArchitect/README.md

 ### Welcome!
-I'm Aleks Volochnev, Developer Advocate at DataStax and IT exorcist by vocation
+I'm Aleks Volochnev, Developer Advocate at DataStax and IT Exorcist by vocation

 - 🔭 I’m currently working on [Cassandra Datasource for Grafana](https://github.com/HadesArchitect/GrafanaCassandraDatasource)
 - 💬 How to reach me: use [my calendly](https://calendly.com/aleks-volochnev) to schedule a meeting, I'm open to talk